 - Add the cilantro.

-- Ladle into bowls.
-I added some shredded chicken to this batch.
+- Ladle into bowls. (optional: you can add some shredded chicken).

 - Crush some tortilla chips on top of the soup.
 Garnish with sliced avocado, cheese, sour cream, cilantro, and lime wedges.
 A squeeze of lime juice really brightens this soup up.